Youth

 Farm to School Partnership

-CCUA partnered with the Columbia Public Schools to provide hands-on lessons to 3rd grade students in the district’s elementary schools.
-Every other week, students work with the CPS Farm to School Coordinator and CCUA educators to discover the world of food with activities like tasting, planting, and harvesting in the classroom, school gardens, and the Columbia Agriculture Park.
-This partnership provides over 15,000 student interactions every year.
+CCUA’s partnership with Columbia Public Schools (CPS) provides hands-on lessons to 3rd grade students in the district’s elementary schools.
+Every other week, students work with the CPS Farm to School Coordinator and CCUA educators to discover the world of food with activities like tasting, planting, and harvesting in the classroom, school gardens, and at Columbia’s Agriculture Park.

 Thank you to our funders: